-Class Teacher: Mrs Butler
+Class Teachers: Mrs Butler & Miss Calvert

-Teaching Assistant: Miss Edgar
+Teaching Assistants: Miss Edgar & Mrs Wheeler

 Welcome to Potter class!
 We are named after Beatrix Potter, who is a famous British author who wrote and illustrated more than 20 children’s books, including her most famous, ‘The Tale of Peter Rabbit’.
 This year we will be reading lots of her books and finding out all about her.
 She was born on 26th July 1866 and died on 22nd December 1943.
 As well as being an author, Beatrix Potter was a very keen botanist and sheep farmer.
 From a young age she was a keen writer and kept a diary which she often wrote in a secret code – this code was not cracked until years after her death!
 Due to her love of nature and wildlife, in her will she left her estate to the National Trust, this included sixteen farms and over 4000 acres of land.
 You can now visit her home ‘Hill Top Farm’ in the Lake District.